 This exercise works just about every single muscle on your legs and up into your lower back, helping build foundational muscles used in myriad exercises and other activities.

 - Use about 150% of your body weight on a bar held across your shoulders, palms up under the bar.

 - Squat until your knees bend just past 90 degrees, then rise up to almost erect.

-- Grip bar palms down, with comfortable weight load (start light and add as needed) and your hands at shoulder width.
+- Grip the bar with your palms down with a comfortable weight load (start light and add as needed) and your hands at shoulder width.

 - Lift until standing upright, legs still wide, then lower and repeat.

 To hit many muscles in the center and upper areas of your back, a back row is a great exercise.

 - Stand bent about 45 degrees at your hips, head up, and gripping a bar loaded with challenging weight.

-- Lower the bar down and out, roughly below your chin, then lift it up into the top of your abdomen.
+- Lower the bar down and out, roughly below your chin, then lift it up to the top of your abdomen.

-- Aim to repeat 10 reps, adding or dropping weight as needed.
+- Aim to repeat ten reps, adding or dropping weight as needed.

 Targeted primarily at the shoulders but also hitting the center back muscles, this is a great exercise to make a regular part of the routine.